cschotte/blog/content/posts/Bing Maps Key/index.md

 <script src="https://www.bing.com/api/maps/mapcontrol?callback=GetMap&key={your bing maps key}"></script>
 ```

+> **Important:** Bing Maps for Enterprise has been deprecated and is no longer available.
+Microsoft has discontinued this service.
+If you're looking for mapping solutions, please refer to the [Azure Maps documentation](https://docs.microsoft.com/azure/azure-maps/) for current alternatives and migration guidance.

 Now your key is open text on your site source code and people who look can find and use your key.
 Search engines will index your page and, as a result, will also store your key.
 Is this a problem?
 Not really.

 ## Protecting